lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 will find images that are children of `#my-id`.
 In the sample HTML page above, it will find `<img id="inside">` but not `<img id="outside">`.

-With that in mind, what do you think these two lines might do?
+With that in mind, what do you think these two lines do?

 ```javascript
 document.querySelectorAll("#my-id div div");
 document.querySelector("#my-id").querySelectorAll("div div");
 ```

-You might reasonably expect them to be the same.
-After all, one asks `div` elements inside `div` elements inside `#my-id`, and the other asks for `div` elements inside `div` elements that are *children* of `#my-id`.
+You might reasonably expect them to be equivalent.
+After all, one asks `div` elements inside `div` elements inside `#my-id`, and the other asks for `div` elements inside `div` elements that are *descendants* of `#my-id`.
 I certainly expected them to be the same.
-However, when you look at [this JSbin][jsbin] you'll see that they're not:
+However, when you look at [this JSbin][jsbin] you'll see that they're quite
+different:

 ```javascript
 document.querySelectorAll("#my-id div div").length === 1;